Nate Lee (footballer)

 Nathaniel Prescott Wei Wah Lee (born May 6, 1994) is a football player who plays as a defender.
 Born in the United States, he represents the Guam national team.

 College career

-After leaving the Pennsylvania State University in 2015, Lee enrolled at the High Point University in 2016.
+After graduating from the Pennsylvania State University in 2015, Lee enrolled at the High Point University in 2016.

 International career

 Despite being born in Maryland in the United States, Lee chose to represent Guam at international level, as he is eligible through his grandmother.
 He made his senior debut in a 0–1 defeat by Hong Kong in 2015.

 Personal life

 Lee has two brothers, Alex and Justin, who have both also represented Guam at international level.
 All three made their debut in the same game against Hong Kong.